sg09/eksdemo/docs/install-karpenter.md

 * Indicates Spot Instance
 ```

-In the example above, Karpenter decided to terminated one of the Spot instances in `us-west-2b` because there is already a Managed Node Group node running in `us-west-2b` so the deployment is still spread across AZ's.
+In the example above, Karpenter decided to terminate one of the Spot instances in `us-west-2b` because there is already a Managed Node Group node running in `us-west-2b` so the deployment is still spread across AZ's.

 ## (Optional) Inspect Karpenter IAM Roles